-Click on the 'Graph' menu to see all those available and then tick the box for 'GC Content (%)'.
-To adjust the smoothing of the graph you change the window size over which the points on the graph are calculated, using the slider shown below.
+Click on the 'Graph' menu to see all those available.
+Perhaps some of the most useful plots are the (1) 'GC Content (%)', (2) 'GC Deviation' and (3) 'Karlin Signature Difference' as shown below.
+To adjust the smoothing of the graph you change the window size over which the points on the graph are calculated, using the sliders shown below.
+If you are not familiar with any of these please ask.

-Notice how the plot show a marked deviation around the region you are currently looking at.
+Notice how several of the plots show a marked deviation around the region you are currently looking at.
 To fully appreciate how anomalous this region is move the genome view by scrolling to the left and right of this region.
 The apparent unusual nucleotide content of this region is indicative of laterally acquired DNA that has inserted into the genome.